The two-loop energy-momentum tensor within the gradient-flow formalism: Conclusions

 In conclusion, we hope that our results will help to improve the studies of the \emt\ on the lattice.
 They are the first outcome of a systematic setup for higher-order perturbative calculations within the gradient-flow formalism\,\cite{Artz:2019bpr}, which should prove useful also in other applications of this theoretical framework.

 \paragraph{Acknowledgments.} We are indebted to Johannes Artz and Mario Prausa for helping to establish the setup within which this calculation was performed.
 We would also like to thank Tobias Neumann for fruitful communication, and for providing his tools which enabled us to obtain $\mathring{Z}_\chi$ before the publication of \citere{Artz:2019bpr}.
-Further thanks go to Mauro Papinutto for pointing out a typo in an earlier version of this manuscript.
+Further thanks go to Mauro Papinutto and Alexandru Sturzu for pointing out typos and erroneous plots in an earlier version of the manuscript.
 This work was supported by \textit{Deutsche Forschungsgemeinschaft (DFG)}, project \href{http://gepris.dfg.de/gepris/projekt/386986591}{386986591}.